 Weighting Factors for Hot Work Fires

-The estimation of hot work parallels the treatment of transients as described above.
-Using the same approach as documented above, the plant-wide is partitioned (assigned) to specific fire areas.
-The nominal plant-wide for hot work fires is estimated at 1.4E-2/ry (Reference 19).
-The fire area-specific is based on the hot work fire likelihood rating based on the following table.
+The estimation of hot work FIF parallels the treatment of transients as described above.
+Using the same approach as documented above, the plant-wide FIF is partitioned (assigned) to specific fire areas.
+The nominal plant-wide FIF for hot work fires is estimated at 1.4E-2/ry (Reference 19).
+The fire area-specific FIF is based on the hot work fire likelihood rating based on the following table.